MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 #### Severity matrix

-The following is a basic risk and vulnerability severity matrix to get organizations started.
+The following table is a basic risk and vulnerability severity matrix to get organizations started.
 We suggest filling up a similar categorization by convening security architects, machine learning engineers and AI red team members.

 | Attack type | Likelihood | Impact | Exploitability |
 | --- | --- | --- | --- |